 While Wi-Fi is robust and stable enough to ensure a smooth gaming experience, it just introduces too many variables to a simple equation.
 The Wi-Fi signal leaves your router’s antenna and makes its way to the receiver located inside your PC, laptop, or console, leaving possible rooms for error.
 Any malfunction in your router’s Wi-Fi system or your device’s Wi-Fi chip can directly affect your gaming performance by causing connectivity issues and ping.
 Even thick walls can slow down your connection, and that’s where ethernet cables come into play.

-Most ethernet cables are built to last.
-Each cat generation improves upon the successful formula and increases these cables’ life-span alongside the top speeds they can deliver.
-Cat 7 cables are just one step behind the latest available cable technology, but it should still be more than enough for gaming and home/office usage.
+Most Ethernet cables are built to last.
+Each cat generation improves upon the successful formula and increases these cables’ lifespan alongside the top speeds they can deliver.
+Cat 7 cables are just one step behind the latest available cable technology, but they should still be more than enough for gaming and home/office usage.

-A vast majority of the gamers still don’t have access to the type of internet that would require above-Cat 6 grade cables.
+A vast majority of gamers still don’t have access to the type of internet that would require above-Cat 6-grade cables.
 Though the technology reached those speeds and frequencies, it’s still not commercially available in many parts of the world, and the performance differences at those super high speeds would almost be unnoticeable.
-An above-Cat 6 grade cable will still future-proof your setup with its life expectancy of nearly 15 years, but choosing saving a couple of bucks right now can also be tempting.
+An above-Cat 6-grade cable will still future-proof your setup with its life expectancy of nearly 15 years, but choosing to save a couple of bucks right now can also be tempting.

-The AmazonBasics RJ45 comes with various customization options, allowing users to choose from length options ranging from three to 50 feet.
+The AmazonBasics Cat6 cables come with various customization options, allowing users to choose from length options ranging from three to 50 feet.
 You can choose to buy them in bundles as well, which reduces the price for each cable, and you can never be sure when you can decide to throw a LAN party with the exact number of people your router has ports for.

 If the sky’s the limit for you, Cat 8 cables should have you set for multiple decades to come.
 It’s highly unlikely that the speeds and frequencies that these cables can deliver are available in any type of home setup right now.
 Getting a cable that you can gift to your grandkids someday, hoping they can take full advantage of a Cat 8 cable specs could also be a wholesome idea.